pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 ## Program Equivalence

+There are two levels of granularity in program equivalence that we wish to consider depending on if we are comparing over expressions or whole programs.
+An expression is any well-typed program that may rely on variables defined in an external context.
+A whole program is an expression with two additional properties: it is not depending on any open-scoped variables (whole programs are closed), and upon termination it returns a value of the chosen "answer type."
+We fix our answer type to be booleans, hence whole programs are decision algorithms that either accept or reject.

+*Kleene equivalence* is a definition of whole program equivalence.
+It is broken into three cases: either both programs infinitely loop, both programs terminate and accept, or both programs terminate and reject.
+We know for certain that for every whole program, one of these three cases must occur.

+Now how can we boostrap Kleene equivalence to compare equality between arbitrary expressions instead of just whole programs?
+There are several ways to do this, and the definition we opt for is *contextual equivalence*.

 First, a *program context* is defined as a whole program with a single hole that should be filled.
-Think of this as a partially written program with a fill-in-the-blank where we will copy-paste our implementation.
+Think of this as a partially written program with a fill-in-the-blank where we will paste our implementation.
-Notably, the empty context (just a blank space and nothing more), is a valid program context: filling the blank space with the implementation just gives us back the implementation as a whole program.

-*Kleene equivalence* of programs is the context-sensitive definition of program equivalence where we assume the programming context is empty.
-For our purposes, it is defined as mutual termination, meaning that the two programs are Kleene equivalent if they either both loop forever or both reach a related final value.
-Kleene equivalence is enough to show the operational correctness of compilation because it guarantees the context-sensitive case of whole-program correctness.

-*Contextual equivalence* is the context-insensitive definition of programming equivalence, which is defined as mutual termination within *any* arbitrarily chosen program context.
-This implies Kleene equivalence as the empty context is one such context.

-You can understand this distinction by thinking of the chosen program context as a set of test cases.
-We can opt for the context-sensitive version of correctness where we only test one particular set of test cases, or we could make the context-insensitive approach of quantifying over all possible test cases we can possibly write, even ones we didn't think of, and still show they are equivalent under these arbitrary test cases.
-The context-insensitive approach might seem too good to be true: no matter how many test cases pass, the worry of an obscure, failing test case persists.
+Two expressions are contextually equivalent by definition if when we paste them into *any* arbitrarily chosen program context, the two resulting whole programs are Kleene equivalent.

+One can think of program contexts as test cases for verifying the equivalence of two expressions.
+The fact that contextual equivalence quantifies over *any* arbitrarily chosen program context indicates that the expressions are equivalent for *any* possible test case, even really obscure test cases.
+It is not always enough to test a finite number of test cases to reach contextual equivalence: if a function works for inputs 0 to n, how do we know it still works for n+1?
+This makes contextual equivalence difficult to work with because we need a stronger mathematical understanding of the behavior of the underlying programs to be able to prove it.

-However, we can define this helpful tool known as a logical relation for these proofs of contextual equivalence.
+Thankfully, we can define this helpful tool known as a logical relation for these proofs of contextual equivalence.
 A *logical relation* is defined inductively on the type structure of the programs it is comparing, so we can leverage type information about the program to prove *logical equivalence*.
-We must also demonstrate that this logical equivalence corresponds to contextual equivalence in that they relate the same things.
+We define a logical relation in such a way gives us the tools to analyze the programs we want to work with but also ensures that logical equivalence and contextual equivalence relate the same things.

 ## Full Abstraction Correctness

-Formally, full abstraction correctness is defined as: if two source programs \\(e\\) and \\(e'\\) are contextually equivalent, and they compile to target programs \\(d\\) and \\(d'\\) respectively, then \\(d\\) and \\(d'\\) are contextually equivalent.
+Formally, full abstraction correctness is defined as: if two source programs \\(e\\) and \\(e'\\) compile to target programs \\(d\\) and \\(d'\\) respectively, then \\(e\\) and \\(e'\\) are contextually equivalent if and only if \\(d\\) and \\(d'\\) are contextually equivalent.

 Contextual equivalence between programs inherently defines a type interface between the programs and an abstraction guarantee that the programs provide the same results under that interface.
+This interface is explictly granted through the logical equivalence which we have proven corresponds to contextual equivalence.
 A compiler that is fully abstract preserves these abstractions through compilation, meaning that the same interface that exists between \\(e\\) and \\(e'\\) still exists between \\(d\\) and \\(d'\\) without imposing additional restrictions as to how \\(d\\) and \\(d'\\) should be used to preserve this interface.

 A reasonable example of breaking abstraction would be when a source program requires a specific memory location \\(m\\) to be "nonzero" and only allows you to reference this memory location through functions that preserve \\(m\neq 0\\).
-Naively compiling this could accidentally exposes \\(m\\) to other parts of the program.
+Naively compiling this could accidentally expose \\(m\\) to other parts of the program.
 Abstraction is preserved only if those other parts of the program abide by the rule of \\(m\neq 0\\).
 Since this restriction is not enforced by the types or the language itself, it creates opportunities for a wide variety of bugs resulting from failure to preserve this invariant.

 From a practical perspective, full abstraction correctness gives us the ability to "hot-swap" code at any stage of compilation, since contextual equivalence is preserved through compilation and is both compatible and transitive.